cescoffier/wisdom-jongo-support/README.md

 # Wisdom Jongo Bridge

-This project extends the Wisdom Framework Crud Services.
+This project extends the Wisdom Framework Crud Services and uses Jongo.

 ## Installation